abpframework/abp/docs/en/Blog-Posts/2022-11-14 v7_0_Preview/POST.md

 > You can also use the [Get Started](https://abp.io/get-started) page to generate a CLI command for creating an application.

-You can use any IDE that supports .NET 7.x, like **[Visual Studio 2022](https://visualstudio.microsoft.com/downloads/)**.
+You can use any IDE that supports .NET 7.x, like [Visual Studio 2022](https://visualstudio.microsoft.com/downloads/).

 ## Migration Guides

 There are breaking changes in this version that may affect your application.
-Please see the following migration documents, if you are upgrading from v6.0:
+Please see the following migration documents, if you are upgrading from v6.x:

 * [ABP Framework 6.x to 7.0 Migration Guide](https://docs.abp.io/en/abp/7.0/Migration-Guides/Abp-7_0)
 * [ABP Commercial 6.x to 7.0 Migration Guide](https://docs.abp.io/en/commercial/7.0/migration-guides/v7_0)